christyler80/Warberry3/README.md

 Results are stored in a SQLite3 database and basic PHP reporting is included.

-This version of WarberryPi has been tested under Python 3 on Raspberry Pi models 3 and 4 running Raspberry OS and Kali Linux.
+This version of WarberryPi has been developed to run under Python 3 on Debian based distros such as Ubuntu and Kali Linux.

 #### Disclaimer